 Is it time for you to update and replace your TMS for better transport optimization?

-Transport management systems (TMS) plan and optimize transport processes, like routing, gas expense, dispatching, and delivery itineraries.
+Transportation management systems (TMS) plan and optimize transport processes, like routing, gas expense, dispatching, and delivery itineraries.

-TMS is one of the best investments a transport company or 3PL can make.
+TMS is one of the best investments a transportation company or 3PL can make.
 It’s proven to boost savings and efficiency through streamlined technology and communication processes.
 It’s the simplest way to cut costs and save time, especially during the trucking crisis.

 It’s not uncommon for today’s supply chain to still be run by a TMS that’s two decades old.
 Two decades ago, we didn’t even have iPhones.
 Imagine how drastically the TMS has changed since implementation in most transport companies.

-Transport management systems today can do 20x more than they used to.
+Transportation management systems today can do 20x more than they used to.
 You know it’s time to make a change if your TMS isn’t boosting business in the following ways –

 You can easily design your own portals to offer strong accessibility to your team.
 You can even set up workflows and personalized screens that are branded and customized for your specific business’s needs.